 - Be patient.
 (No, you can’t play with toys during church.
 We’ll play together later.)

 - Stand up to peer pressure.
 (No, I won’t buy you a phone plan when you’re in elementary school.
 I’m sorry your friends all have phones, but that’s not how our family does things.)

 How to Start Saying No

 I read a parenting book called The Well-Behaved Child.
-Many would call it old fashioned, but I think some important lessons have been lost in between generations.
-And one of his points gave me an “aha” moment.
+Many would call it old fashioned, but certain important lessons have been lost between generations.
+And one of his “old fashioned” points gave me an “aha” moment.

-Consider basketball.
-If your child grabs at another player, does the ref pull them aside and ask if they meant to do that?
+Think about basketball.
+If your child hits another player, does the ref pull them aside and ask if they meant to do that?